 Accommodation in Tatarstan

-We would like to thank Visit Tatarstan for the kind invitation to this trip.
-Our opinion, however, remains our own.
+We would like to thank Visit Tatarstan for inviting us to this trip.
+However, our opinion remains our own.

 Text: © Copyright Monika Fuchs, TravelWorldOnline